pawel-mazurkiewicz/apple-mcp/README.md

-# 🍎 Apple MCP - Your Mac's Best Friend
+# 🍎 Apple MCP - Better Siri that can do it all :)

 > **Plot twist:** Your Mac can do more than just look pretty.
 Turn your Apple apps into AI superpowers!